Q. When can districts vote on a bond levy?

 Q. What can a district tell voters about the election?

-A. Districts can provide factual information about the measure and tell voters what the results will be if the measure passes or doesn’t pass.
+A. Districts can provide factual information about the measure and tell voters what the results would be if the measure passes or doesn’t pass.
 District information must be impartial and avoid advocacy.
 For example, "The ABC district is asking voters to consider a bond levy" is information.
 "The ABC district is asking voters to approve a bond levy" is advocacy.

 Q. Who decides what’s advocacy and what’s information?
 What’s the penalty for violating the law?